topcoder-platform/learning-paths-api/src/utils/course-generator/README.md

 - `state` : the state of this certification in Topcoder's learning paths, currently either `active` or `coming-soon`.
 Only certifications in the `active` state will be generated to the metadata file by this tool.
 - `category` : the Topcoder learning path category for this certification (valid values still TBD)
 - `certType` : the Topcoder classification of whether the certificate earned is a certification, or a certificate of course completion (since some courses don't result in an "actual" certification)
+- `publishedAt` : the Topcoder date of 'publishing' the course, to allow us to sort by the "newest" courses (most recently published) in the web client.
+NOTE: this value is added to the `certifications.json` file in a human-friendly format (that still must be a valid JS date string) and converted to a Unix timestamp before being saved to DynamoDB.
+Dynamoose automatically converts timestamps to JS dates when returning data.

 Data from the provider's source files has to be collected and added manually to the `certifications.json` file.
 Some data, for example in the case of freeCodeCamp, is located in JavaScript source files, such as `config/certification-settings.ts`.